-The Academy currently participates in NCC co-ordinated scheme and all applications are dealt with through them.
-Details of how to apply for places in any year group, are made available via Nottinghamshire County Council admission scheme (Home | Nottinghamshire County Council).
+Abbey Primary School participates in the Nottinghamshire County Council (NCC) coordinated scheme and all applications are dealt with through them.
+Details of how to apply for places in any year group during the school year are available on the school's website and are processed through the Nottinghamshire County Council admission scheme (Home | School Admissions Hub).